 Issues in development-population, land usage, transportation, industrialization and natural resources examined in various regions of the world.
 Particular consideration is given to the way in which a country's geography affects its economic development.
-Prerequisite: ECON 111 or 112.
 Cross-listed as ECON 356 and IB 356.